Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 ## Appendix A: DNA Format Proposal

-There are four DNAnucleotides: Adenine (A); Cytosine (C); Guanine (G); Thymine (T).Four possibilities can be stored into two bits.
-Since we want to readDNA as a condon as a packet of three, we need six bits to store onecondon.
+There are four DNA nucleotides: Adenine (A); Cytosine (C); Guanine (G); Thymine (T).Four possibilities can be stored into two bits.
+Since we want to read DNA as a condon as a packet of three, we need six bits to store onecondon.
 There are 8 bits in a byte, so 2 bytes are left for anothertask as error checking or something else.

 ### The Condons